GandhiCloudLab/ibm-ai-ops-310-instana-ilender-blog/03-data-and-tool-integrations/readme.md

 # WAIOps Demo with Instana and iLender App : 3 - Data and Tool Integrations

-This article explains about integrations of the below tools with Watson AIOps for the demo setup of Watson AIOps with Instana and iLender App.
+This article explains about integrations of the below tools with Watson AIOps for the Watson AIOps demo setup with Instana and iLender App.

 - Humio (log)
 - Kafka (Event Manager)